Chapter 10 Main Market Forms

 Implication: The monopolistic can enjoy earning abnormal profits as there would be no other firm entering the market form.

-his give him the power to make price but even a monopolist is called as price maker with constraint.
+(4).
+Price maker with a constraint: This give him the power to make price but even a monopolist is called as price maker with constraint.
 Which means that to sell more even a monopolist will have to lower down the prices because of which the demand curve would downward slopping.
 AR would be downward slopping and Mr would be twice below AR.

 (5).
 Price discrimination: A monopolist being the only seller of the product can easily discriminated the price.